afombravo/2FAST2Q/README.md

 The windows version only uses the user interface.
 For macOS there are both versions, as the graphical interface can be buggy.
 If one fails, please try the other one.
-For Linux there is only the non graphical interface.
+For Linux there is only the non-graphical interface.

 # Using the executable files: